-The workshop will take place in early October 2020, in the Shared Facilities Building, Backweston Lab Campus, Young’s Cross, Celbridge, Co.
+Due to the on-going Covid-19 pandemic, the workshop originally planned for Autumn 2020 has been postponed until it is feasible to safely run a physical event again.
+It is hoped that the workshop will take place in the Shared Facilities Building, Backweston Lab Campus, Young's Cross, Celbridge, Co.
 Kildare, W23 VW2C.

-Details of the workshop will be made available shortly.
+Details of the workshop, or any alternative virtual events, will be made available as soon as possible.

 October 8th 2019, in Backweston Lab Campus, Celbridge, Co.
 Kildare